 In Populi Library, a Resource is information about a particular item available in your Library.
-They cannot be checked out, reserved, transferred, etc. To loan out resources, you need to add copies or digital resources—say, MP3 files to a music resource, or a PDF to an article resource.
+They cannot be checked out, reserved, transferred, etc. To loan out resources, you need to add copies or digital resources—say, physical books to a book resource, MP3 files to a music resource, a link to a PDF for an article resource.

 Copies are the actual, physical artifacts available somewhere on your shelves, whether available for loan, reserve, transit... or not at all.
 Resources can exist without particular copies (digital assets like photographs, for instance), but copies cannot exist apart from a particular resource.